DataShades/ckanext-files/README.md

 ckan config declaration files -d
 ```

-Because redis storage adapter is enabled, you'll see all the options
+Because Redis storage adapter is enabled, you'll see all the options
 regsitered by Redis adapter alongside with the global options:

 ```ini
 ## ckanext-files ###############################################################